 Regarding the interaction between my great-great grandfather and his son at the battle of Fredericksburg, I was happy to find additional information in this book.
 All things considered, Corporal William Washington Strong’s loving concern for his wounded father and his determined attempt to remove him from the battlefield, might have saved his own life that day:

-“The dreadful slaughter in front of Marye’s Hill at no time approached success, but, however brave, the efforts of the troops at that point were from the first utterly hopeless.” (p.
-28)
+“The dreadful slaughter in front of Marye’s Hill at no time approached success, but, however brave, the efforts of the troops at that point were from the first utterly hopeless.” (page 32)

 There was supposed to be more Union soldiers at the Battle of Fredericksburg, but they didn’t get there in time: “Colonel Biddle in his letters writes, ‘ a support which had been ordered for us failed to come.
-Had it come the result probably, would have been different.”’ (p.
-29)
+Had it come the result probably, would have been different.”’ (page 33)

 When I was at the Fredericksburg National Cemetery in 2011–a tour guide mentioned several reasons why the additional troops did not arrive as expected.
 Apparently, there was some miscommunication within the Union army that led to dire consequences in Fredericksburg.
 One of the biggest problems was the fact that Burnside was given a map with unclear markings.
 As a result, they got lost.

 At the end of the battlefield tour, the speaker talks with great passion about the memory and meaning of the Battle of Fredericksburg.
 I must say that this Fredericksburg National Park employee (who is the speaker in both of my short videos) knew the history of this battle by heart.
 His presentation was awesome.
 I remember thinking that, whatever he was being paid, he deserved a raise!